 Ever thought of coming over to China to live and teach, but unsure of how much the lifestyle and culture will suit you?
 Here is a list of some pros and cons, based on my experience of living here for 5 years.

-1. You will earn stable income in a country where general cost of living is low.
-You will also be able to save money.
-Living in a foreign country and dealing with foreign currency will also teach you how to budget.
-Chinese bank fees are also low compared with other countries and paying for everyday purchases with your phone using Wechat or Alipay is super convenient.
+1. You will earn stable income in a country where the general cost of living is low.
+You will be able to save money, especially if you learn how to budget.
+Chinese bank fees are low compared with other countries and paying for purchases with your phone using Wechat or Alipay is super convenient.

 1. China is culturally and socially very different from other countries in the world and culture shock is very real.
-Many things take getting used to, which can range from dealing with scooters from hell on the roads to a general Chinese stoicism that often comes across as rudeness (and often compounded by the rushed Shanghai city-life.)
+Many things take getting used to, which can range from dealing with hell on the roads to a general Chinese stoicism that often comes across as rudeness (often compounded by the rushed Shanghai city-life.)
 Oh, did I mention Chinese men (and women) spitting on the streets?
 And not to mention the infamous Beijing belly…

 Living in China has its pros and cons, like anywhere else in the world.
 The key is to be as informed as possible before you arrive about topics like the ones I’ve written on above.
-And also, to be prepared for the vast differences in most everything.
 Being prepared and being open to new experiences and people will make your time in China interesting and fun.